 No, they cannot.
 Red cherry shrimp (Neocaridina genus) and Crystal Red Shrimp (Caridina genus) cannot interbreed.
 In addition, they prefer different water parameters.
 Therefore, it will not be a good idea to keep them together.

 31. Why are my shrimp not brightly colored?

 This is a very difficult question.
 There can be many reasons why it happens.
 For example, genetics, stress factors, poor water quality, age (too young), not enough necessary nutrients, the color of the substrate, lights, etc.

 Yes, you can.
-If you want to improve and exaggerate desirable color in general, in this case, you will have to do the culling.
-If you are talking about your current shrimp colony, in this case, you need to give them, for example, color enhancing food.
+If you want to improve and exaggerate desirable colors in general, in this case, you will have to do the culling.
+If you are talking about your current shrimp colony, in this case, you need to give them, for example, color-enhancing food.